-If you do not have a current exercise routine, try to add a routine to your schedule.
+If you do not have a current exercise routine, try to add an exercise routine to your schedule.
 I am speaking to myself because just like you I am busy and adding exercise to my already packed schedule is difficult.

 Allow Yourself Mental Breaks

-We all need to have mental breaks sometimes.
-If you have focused on a task or project for 1 hour, allow yourself a 5-minute break or work on an easier task for 5 minutes.
+We all need a mental break sometimes.
+If you have focused on a task or project for 1 hour or longer, allow yourself a 5-minute break or work on an easier task for 5 minutes.
 Extended periods of high focus will make you tired and you will have less energy (especially at the end of the day).

 Eat Healthy Snacks

-Sometimes I will feel tired during the day, and even if I am not hungry, I will want to have a snack.
-My brain seems to be craving quick energy, but these snacks rarely make me feel more energized.
+When I will feel tired all day, and even if I am not hungry, I will want to have a snack.
+My brain seems to be craving quick energy (a burst of sugar), but these sugary snacks rarely make me feel more energized.

-If you want to reach for a snack, each a healthy snack.
+If you want to reach for a snack, get a healthy snack.
 Try a small handful of your favorite nuts or a protein bar.
 Fruit could be a good snack because it is very filling.
-The high-calorie snacks we usually grab will not make us feel more energized, and option they make us feel more tired when the “sugar” high crashes.
+The high-calorie snacks you usually grab will not make you feel more energized, and these high sugar snacks usually make us feel more tired when the “sugar” high crashes.

 Are you a tired mom?
-How do you increase your energy?
+What’s your favorite energy booster?